-If we agree that the personal information requires correcting we will take reasonable steps to do so.
-If we do not correct your personal information we will provide you with reasons for not correcting your personal information.
-If you request that we associate with the information a statement that the information is not accurate, complete or up to date, we will take reasonable steps to comply with this request.
+If we agree that the personal information requires correcting, we will take reasonable steps to do so.
+If we do not correct your personal information, we will provide you with the reasons for not correcting your personal information.
+If you request that we associate with the information a statement claiming that the information is not accurate, complete and up-to-date we will take reasonable steps to comply with this request.

 Phone: 03 8841 3111

 If you still feel your issue hasn’t been resolved to your satisfaction, then you can escalate your privacy concerns to:

 - Phone: 1300 363 992

 In writing to: Australian Financial Complaints Authority GPO Box 3, Melbourne VIC 3001